 Mailprotector knew they couldn’t afford to waste marketing budget on unaccountable air cover, “so knowing where the dollars should go, that we're producing results, and being able to double down in those areas was critical,” David says.
 “We weren't interested in just throwing everything against the wall and seeing what stuck: We were interested in really data data-driven decisions where, even if some of them are guesses, there's got to be some data behind those guesses.”

+Getting clarity from How To SaaS on the direction to take their demand gen expansion has been one of the biggest benefits for MailProtector.
 “Especially in demand gen, there have been some of our opinions there that were completely wrong, and some of them were validated,” David says.
 But the biggest takeaway, he explains, “is just having some guidance and clarity.
 For us, our marketing dollars have to be completely revenue-accountable, so just knowing where to spend marketing money is huge.”

 As the engagement helped Mailprotector figure out what their marketing should look like, they turned their attention to the team they needed to bring the appropriate skills.
 The How To SaaS team was able to make staffing recommendations to guide their hiring in the right direction.
 “We've been doing this a long time, and I had some pretty strong opinions,” David says.
 “Part of that was Shiv and How to SaaS validating the opinions.
 Most of them were validated, but some of them were kicked out.”